KBSummers/WheresWaldo/README.md

 ## Getting Started

-Welcome to the VS Code Java world.
-Here is a guideline to help you get started to write Java code in Visual Studio Code.
+In order to run this program, you will need to install the [Java Development Kit](https://www.oracle.com/java/technologies/downloads/#jdk20-windows).
+This is provided by the Orcale foundation and is lightweight and safe to install.

 ## Folder Structure